Graylog2/documentation/pages/alerts.rst

     The message that will be sent to Slack.
 The data described above can be used in this template.

 Message Backlog Limit (optional)
     Limit the number of backlog messages sent as part of the Slack notification.
+If set to 0, no limit will be enforced.

 User Name (optional)
     User name of the sender in Slack.